cezar1/TiaExportBlocks/README.md

 -- udt\
 -- tag_tables\

+Additional comments/clarifications:
-The tag tables are exported in xml format.
++ The tag tables are exported in xml format.
++ The block groups are parsed recursively.

 The application has been tested for following platforms:
 Win 10 x64 Version 1909